Kaross Embroidery Project

 The Kaross embroidery project also has an outlet in Parkhurst, Johannesburg

-Local artist Irma van Rooyen founded the Kaross rural embroidery project 20 years ago with 5 female farm workers.
+Local artist Irma van Rooyen founded the Kaross rural embroidery project 20 years ago with five women farm workers.

 Sitting on a kaross (blanket), the women began to embroider images from their own culture with the aim of making modern artworks from traditional arts and craft skills.